 The regular Rankin/Bass crew were also at the helm of this special.
 The script was written by Romeo Muller (writer for many of Rankin/Bass’s most beloved specials), music was composed by Maury Laws, with lyrics written by Jules Bass.
 Animation was, like a fair amount of outsourced animation of the time, handled by Toei Animation in Japan.

 A Cornucopia of Problems

 The Mouse on the Mayflower was (unless one counts the earlier “Ballad of Smokey the Bear”) the only Thanksgiving special produced by Rankin/Bass.
-It was their attempt at seeing if specials for holidays other than Christmas would be feasible, but unfortunately it didn’t work out (whether by the quality of the production being lower than normal Rankin/Bass standards, or by the complete lack of international marketability for a Thanksgiving special).
+It was its attempt at seeing if specials for holidays other than Christmas would be feasible, but unfortunately, it didn’t work out (whether due to the quality of the production being lower than normal Rankin/Bass standards, or due to the complete lack of international marketability for a Thanksgiving special).
 Other than a few Easter specials down the road, the studio would end up sticking solely to Christmas specials.